siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

 These instructions apply if you are running a VMware virtual machine on OSX or Linux.
 If you are on a native Windows system or running another VM you can skip these
 * Set up the virtual machine with at least 4 GBytes of RAM and 30+ GB of hard drive allocated in 2 Gb chunks
 * When asked for integrated / isolated it's best to chose integrated so you can share files across filesystems.
 This way you can use native OSX or linux tools for git and other functions.
-* It's advisable to snapshot the VM before installing so you can reciver from errors w/o burning through Windows activations.
+* It's advisable to snapshot the VM before installing so you can recover from errors w/o burning through Windows activations.
 You can delete the snapshot later to recover that space.
 * Some VMware voodoo that can be useful
   * https://communities.vmware.com/thread/419693
   * Enable network sharing in order to mount an OSX drive.
 See Networks under Control Panel
+* There are some issues with Windows 10 and VMware 8 that may or may not have been resolved.
+In any case, you need to get VMware tools recognizing the Z: drive or AS7 will not compile - as it cannot use UNC paths.

 #### Atmel Studio 6.2
 To compile G2 on Windows with Atmel Studio you will need the Atmel Studio 6.2 build 1548 (or greater), Service Pack 2 Installer – with .NET.
 We recommend a clean machine or VM.
 We have tried this with Windows 7.
 Win 8 has problems with driver signing that we'd prefer to avoid.